Web-n-Composite/crypto-hacks-list/README.md

-<p>This is a slightly less traditional hack because instead of stealing money, the hackers simply stole information.&nbsp;<code>Coinmama</code>is one of the largest cryptocurrency brokers with&nbsp;&nbsp;<a href="https://www.coinmama.com/"><u>over a million active users</u></a>&nbsp;&nbsp;.&nbsp;The impact of this hack appears to have been minor, as Coinmama quickly informed users once they became aware that&nbsp;&nbsp;<a href="https://www.ccn.com/breaking-major-crypto-brokerage-coinmama-hacked-450000-users-affected-in-massive-worldwide-breach"><u>user data was being leaked onto the dark web</u></a>&nbsp;&nbsp;.&nbsp;To date, not a single cryptocurrency has been stolen.</p>
+This is a slightly less traditional hack because instead of stealing money, the hackers simply stole information.
+Coinmama is one of the largest [cryptocurrency brokers with](https://www.coinmama.com/) over a million active users.
+The impact of this hack appears to have been minor, as Coinmama quickly informed users once they [became aware that](https://www.ccn.com/breaking-major-crypto-brokerage-coinmama-hacked-450000-users-affected-in-massive-worldwide-breach) user data was being leaked onto the dark web.
+To date, not a single cryptocurrency coin has been stolen.